eldenpark/underline/README.md

 As it turned out, the project promised a feasibility in terms of implementability issues.

 # Developers
-Cheif architect and developing managament by enginehenryed, DB and back-end developed by Hyunsung,
+Chief architect and developing managament by enginehenryed, DB and back-end developed by Hyunsung,
 Ajax and data transfer developed by Hyungjoon,
 Login module using Naver API developed by Minsub.